Eucharist on the floor – What to do?

 But the priest is encouraging us to use our hands on taking the communion, what should we do?

 Sadly, some priests no longer recognize the importance of the Sacred Host because of the Vatican II teachings.
 But you also have a freedom to use your tongue instead of your hand.
-There are some priests under Vatican II still use the Communion in the tongue.
+There are some clergy under Vatican II still use the Communion in the tongue.